Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Even if you start out making coaster by following the instructions at Sometimes Crafter , soon you'll see how easy it is to make coasters and you'll start designing them on your own.
 Your fabric scraps are unique to your sewing, so your coasters will also be unique.

-Sometimes you'll have a fabric scrap that is large enough to use to make a door mat, so you can go to allParenting for the tutorial to make the rug I think this idea is good for a colorful bedroom rug.
+Go to My Poppet Makes for the tutorial to make the rug I think this idea is good for a colorful bedroom rug.

-These fabric scrap baby bibs are so easy to make that you'll want a bunch of them.
+These fabric scrap bins are so easy to make that you'll want to make some for yourself and also to give to friends.
 Make them to give as baby shower gifts, the new mom will love them.
-Find the instructions for making these bibs at zaaberry .
+Find the instructions for making these bins at Straight Grain.

 20. Lumbar Pillow